Nov 21, 2024

 Minors and concentrations

 Students who wish to add a minor or concentration or otherwise participate in an interdepartmental program must apply for admission and seek assistance in planning a program.
 Application may be made to the coordinator of the appropriate program committee or department involved.
 Students in the School of Engineering and Computer Science might be interested in the following minors or concentrations: Applied mathematics, applied statistics, biology, chemistry, economics, environmental studies, linguistics, and physics,.
-For details see Other Academic Options in the College of Arts and Sciences portion of the catalog.
+For details see Other Academic Options in the portion of the catalog.
 Other areas of interest might be: accounting, finance, general business, management information systems, production and operations management, and quantitative methods.
-For details on these, see Minors in the School of Business Administration portion of the catalog.
+For details on these, see Minors in the portion of the catalog.

 The School of Engineering and Computer Science offers the following minors: